 A: Nourishment for Hair Growth

-Vitamin A helps your scalp make more sebum, keeping hair follicles moist.
-It also helps make keratin, a protein that’s important for hair.
+Vitamin A is beneficial in keeping the scalp, reducing dryness, and an itchy scalp.
+It also helps in making keratin a protein for hair.
 Eating carrots and spinach can help your hair grow.
-Top sources:
+Top sources.

 - Carrots